-One humpback was reported injured as the result of a ship strike in 2005, and another in 2007, but the fate of both animals is unknown and details are lacking to determine if these were serious injuries.
-During 2003-2007, there were an additional six injuries of unidentified large whales attributed to ship strikes.
+Two humpback whale deaths were attributed to ship strikes during the period 2004-2008 (NMFS, unpublished stranding data).
+An additional animal that was struck in Washington waters in 2008 was reported to have broken the stabilizer on the vessel that struck it, but the condition of the whale is unknown.
+During 2004-2008, there were an additional eight injuries of unidentified large whales attributed to ship strikes.
 Additional mortality from ship strikes probably goes unreported because the whales do not strand or, if they do, they do not have obvious signs of trauma.
 Several humpback whales have been photographed in California with large gashes in their dorsal surface that appear to be from ship strikes (J. Calambokidis, pers. comm.).
-The average number of documented humpback whale deaths by ship strikes for 2003-2007 is zero per year, but it is apparent that animals struck by ships are unlikely to be reported.
+The average number of documented humpback whale deaths by ship strikes for 2004-2008 is 0.4 per year, but it is apparent that animals struck by ships are unlikely to be reported.